BUMETCS673/project-team-4/team.md

 Trevor Cardoza

 I am Trevor.
 I am attending online from California for a Masters in Software Development.
 I got my Undergrad in Business Data Analytics from Saint Mary's College of California.
 I work as a Technical Game Designer at Crystal Dynamics on the Tomb Raider Team.
 I cannot wait to get started and to come up with something awesome!

+Delaney Sullivan

+My name is Delaney and I'm in the MSSD program.
+I earned my bachelor's in Computer Science from the University of Vermont and I work at Raytheon as a software engineer.
+I'm excited to hopefully work on a project with Python.
+I don't have much experience with stacks but I have used a little bit of flask in undergrad